Human Torch (android): All-New Invaders

 A number of months after his resignation from the Avengers, Hammond is shown living in a small town called Blaketon, now working as a mechanic.
 He is forced to abandon his new life after being attacked by a squadron of Kree soldiers, resuming his identity as the Human Torch once again.
 After being saved by the intervention of Captain America and the Winter Soldier, the Torch joins the newly reformed Invaders.

 When the Fantastic Four are declared to be unfit guardians for the children of the Future Foundation, Hammond offers to take custody of the children to provide a guardian that the FF can trust who they know will do all that he can to reunite them with their parents, even threatening to leave S.H.I.E.L.D. if he is forced to make a choice between the agency and his promise to protect the children.
 During the final confrontation with the forces of Counter-Earth – unleashed by the mysterious Quiet Man as part of his plan against the Fantastic Four – Sleepwalker revealed that Hammond had a soul despite his artificial origin.

 Physiology

-Earlier writers portrayed the Torch's body as anatomically identical to human, but made out of synthetic material.
-Correspondingly, the Torch was shown to have human needs and human weaknesses; he has been felled by drugs, poison gas, hypnotic and telepathic attacks in both Golden Age stories and the Invaders series from the 1970s.
+Earlier writers portrayed the Torch's body as anatomically identical to a human, but made out of synthetic material.
+Correspondingly, the Torch was shown to have human needs and weaknesses; he has been felled by drugs, poison gas, hypnotic and telepathic attacks in both Golden Age stories and the Invaders series from the 1970s.
 The Torch has a heart, lungs, circulatory and digestive systems, and has been shown sleeping, eating, and drinking on more than one occasion.
-Toro has humorously implied that the Torch has normal human excretory functions.
 This concept of a living, artificial human made of synthetic flesh and blood was unique in comics, as opposed to the more common theme of a mechanical automaton that only externally resembles a human being.

-After the Mad Thinker's modification and reactivation of the Torch, writers began to portray him as clearly mechanical, containing circuits, relays, and motors, much like a traditional robot.
-This variable presentation of his anatomy remains an unresolved issue, whether an overlooked continuity error or explained within the fictional context of the stories.
-After his creation by Phineas Horton, many others have examined and experimented on the Torch's body, including the Mad Thinker, Zhang Chin, Henry Pym, and unspecified scientists working for the United Nations.
-It is unclear if any of these entities have made additions to the Torch's original body design that could explain the appearance of his mechanical components.
-Captain America #47 describes the Torch's anatomy as biologically based, moving the pendulum back in the other direction: the Torch's body has both DNA and a cellular structure, according to Zhang Chin.
-Other writers have continued to emphasize the Torch's mechanical aspects, both in terms of showing metallic body components and references to the Torch having 'programming' that can be altered.
+In some depictions, the Human Torch's body is more mechanical.